Connect with and learn about our faculty

-Dr. Fernández is currently faculty in the Education Program of the Resident Degree Program and in the Masters of Arts Program in Social Justice and Human Rights.
+Dr. Fernández is currently the Director of Prescott College, Tucson, and faculty in the Education Program of the Resident Degree Program as well as in the Masters of Arts Program in Social Justice and Human Rights.
 She is the co-founder and Director of the Xican@ Institute for Teaching & Organizing (www.xicanoinstitute.org) and the co-founder of La Tierra Community School (www.latierracommunityschool.org), a K-8 Expeditionary Learning school in Prescott.
 Dr. Fernández is based in Tucson, AZ.

 Background & Experience

 Fernández, A. & Hammer, Z. (2012).
 Red Scare in the Red State: The Attack on Mexican-American Studies in Arizona and Opportunities for Building National Solidarity.
 Journal of the Association of Mexican American Educators.
 December, 2012.